Wilhelm Külz: Early life

 Külz was born on 18 February 1875 at Borna near Leipzig in the Kingdom of Saxony.
 He was the son of Otto Külz (1839–1921), a Protestant priest, and his wife Anna (1849–1914, née Paschasius).
 He had a sister, Käthe (1878–1924) and a twin brother, Ludwig (1875–1938).
-From a conservative family, Wilhelm studied law at the University of Leipzig.
+Hailing from a conservative family, Wilhelm studied law at the University of Leipzig.
 He then served in the military (as Reserveleutnant).

 Külz married Erna Freymond (1881–1963) in 1901.
 They had one son, Helmut.
 Also in 1901, he was awarded a doctorate at the Staatswissenschaftliche Fakultät of the University of Tübingen with a thesis on the peacetime strength of the army.
 He then joined the civil service, working at various courts and as city councillor at Leipzig, Hainichen, Zittau and Meerane.
 In 1904, he became mayor of Bückeburg and president of the Landtag of the Principality of Schaumburg-Lippe.
 As an expert in administration, the Reichskolonialamt (the Imperial ministry for the colonies) made him Reichskommissar of the colony German South-West Africa, where he worked on establishing self-government in 1907 to 1908.

 After returning to Bückeburg, Külz was a Reichstag candidate for the National Liberals in 1912 but was not elected.
 The same year, he was elected Oberbürgermeister (mayor) of Zittau, an office that he held until 1923.

 During World War I, Külz served as Hauptmann (captain) and Kompanieführer.